derektan95/Deep-Reinforcement-Learning-Algorithms/README.md

 </p>

 ## Deep Deterministic Policy Gradient for Robot Arm Continuous Control <br/>
+Detailed information about the training algorithm and project environment can be found [here](https://github.com/derektan95/deep-reinforcement-learning-udacity-nanodegree/tree/master/p2_continuous-control).

 <!-- 2 common localization principles are the **Extended Kalman Filter (EKF)** and **Monte Carlo Localization (Particle Filter)**.
 Given a map of the surrounding, motor controls and sensor readings, the robot can use either of these principles to estimate its state position.
 In this project, I made use of the **Adaptive Monte Carlo Package** from ROS (http://wiki.ros.org/amcl).
 The robot starts off with a known map, with particles of equal probability weights generated randomly around the robot (shown as **green arrows**).
 As the robot moves, the particles likewise move.
 Each particle will then be assigned a probability denoting the likelihood of it being in its position and orientation, by comparing laser distance readings and the distance between it's own position to landmarks on the map.
 The higher the probability, the more likely a particle will survive in the resampling stage.
 After multiple timesteps of movement, we can observe that the **green arrows** converges accurately on the true location on the robot, indicating precise localization.

 The main principles taught in this segment are: